-1. It's actually really easy to pack for three weeks or longer in a backpack.
+1. It's actually really easy to pack for three weeks in only a backpack.

 Check out our guide to traveling light for more tips on this topic.

 Pack clothes and accessories that can be mixed and matched to create similar but different outfits.
 Add a necklace or sweater to the same shirt you wore yesterday and it’s a totally different look.

 Don’t over do it on the toiletries.
 It isn’t the end of the world if you run out, you can always buy more on the road.

 Shoes take up a lot of room - choose 2 pairs (day time/ night time, hiking/ relaxing) depending on the kind of trip you are taking.